The Vicarious Atonement: The Protestant View Explained in LDS Terms

 Imagine that a hardened criminal was taken to court.
 All the evidence proved beyond a doubt that he was guilty, but the judge decided to forgive him.
 Not only that, but the courts would turn a blind eye to any evil he did in the future.
 The judge’s pronouncement of innocence would be a legal fiction.
 It’s doubtful that the man would change his ways just because he was forgiven.
 If anything, he would become more brazen in his crimes since there would be no fear of consequences.

 If I understand the LDS mindset, your knee-jerk reaction is to argue that circumcision is part of the law of Moses, and therefore the contents of Romans 4 have nothing to do with your faith.
 But let me remind you that in Abraham’s day, there was no law of Moses.
 Therefore, the Mosaic law cannot be the subject of this chapter.
-Rather, Paul uses circumcision to convey a wider question: does obedience justify us before a holy God?
+Rather, Paul is using circumcision to convey a wider question: does obedience justify us before a holy God?
 The answer is no. Abraham was justified before he did anything to obey God.

 And to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.